20n/act/wikiServices/README.md

 We use AWS's simple notification service (SNS) to send emails when users submit pathway order requests.
 These are sent via a single message topic whose ARN (resource id) is stored in `orders_config.json`.
 Only the `wiki-order-notification-user` user has privileges to publish to this topic, and its AWS access/secret key must be used when setting up the orders service.
 The current wiki AMI already contains credentials for this user, but they are not checked into GitHub.

 Users who wish to receive order notification emails must subscribe to the `wiki_order_notifications` topic.
 Subscription requests can be sent through the SNS dashboard, and must be confirmed/accepted by each user before further emails will be sent.

+## Nginx ##

+While the default mediawiki install uses Apache as its web server, our custom setup uses nginx, a lighter-weight, easy to configure HTTP server and reverse proxy.
+The Ubuntu nginx installation uses a slightly non-standard configuration, where configuration files for virtual servers live in `/etc/nginx/sites-available` and are symlinked into `/etc/nginx/sites-enabled` to activate them.
+The `site-wiki` configuration file in the `services` directory should be copied to `/etc/nginx/sites-available` and symlinked into `/etc/nginx/sites-enabled`; `/etc/nginx/sites-enabled/default` should then be removed (as root) and nginx reloaded/restarted with `/etc/init.d/nginx reload` to update the configuration.

+The `site-wiki` configuration file enables request rate limiting.
+This has not been tested in our setup, but follows the instructions on nginx's website.